FreyMiggen/PETNET/README.md

 </p>
 The rest is taken care by Petnet.
 Based on face recognition technology, it will find the best match it could by calculating embedding vectors for each post and compare them.
-Detail on how it work could be find here <a href="https://github.com/FreyMiggen/PROJECT_CAT_FACE_RECOGNITION">Cat Face Verification</a>.
+Detail on how it work could be find here <a href="https://github.com/FreyMiggen/PROJECT_CAT_FACE_RECOGNITION">Cat Face Verification</a>. <br>

    <p>
   <img src="assets/findcatfunction.png" width="80%" />